 Why Pilates?
 I mean, what is so special about it?
 How is it different from Yoga?

-Pilates is much newer, having been around for nearly a century.
-The founder of Pilates, Joseph Pilates began around 1925 perfecting his method of breathing and movement to to strengthen the core, improve posture, develop balance and give a sense of overall grace in movement.
-Tina believes that Pilates is a teachable, predictable form of total-body conditioning using positions and movements that simulate functional activities.
+Pilates is much newer, having been around for just under a century.
+The founder of Pilates, Joseph Pilates, began around 1925 perfecting his method of breathing and movement to to strengthen the core, improve posture, develop balance and give a sense of overall grace in movement.
+Our owner, Tina Hicks, believes that Pilates is a teachable, predictable form of total-body conditioning using positions and movements that simulate functional activities.
 Rather than focusing upon raw strength and endurance, Pilates emphasizes quality of form over number of repetitions.
 The result is tone, alignment, balance, and symmetry throughout the body.

 See Questions 1 and 2.
 Core Reaction Pilates is YOUR studio, and your workout can be 100% tailored to your comfort.
 Period.